 The DT was asked to review the current IANA functions operations and to work with IANA staff to capture the current work flow processes for incorporation in the final SLE document.
 IANA have recently provided some documentation and DTA expects to continue to work together with IANA to document the root management processes in the coming months.

-The DT also reviewed the performance standards established under the IANA contract between NTIA and ICANN which was considered no longer appropriate once the NTIA will no longer be part of the IANA process.
-The rationale for this is that NTIA’s independent stewardship and authorisation role ceases to be relevant.
-Further, by having clarity as to process, it can be confirmed that IANA staff may not be the cause of the delay in the execution of the change request.
-On other occasions due to the wide time window for completing a task, there is an opportunity for — or the perception for — certain TLD Managers to have preferential treatment and change requests completed in a matter of days, whilst other requests take much longer and yet still be in the approved time window.
+The DT also reviewed the performance standards established under the IANA contract between NTIA and ICANN which was considered inadequate for a registry service of such global importance.
+In light of the cessation of NTIA’s independent stewardship and authorisation role, it is an appropriate time for customers to re-evaluate minimally acceptable service levels, reporting requirements and breach levels.

-Whilst the DT is not proposing any changes to the current work flow process, the DT is suggesting that there is a requirement placed on IANA, (as part of the Implementation Phase of the CWG Stewardship Proposal) to measure, record and report additional transaction times for each RZM process.
+The DT is not proposing any changes to the current work flow process.
+The DT is suggesting that there is a requirement placed on IANA, (as part of the Implementation Phase of the CWG Stewardship Proposal) to measure, record and report additional transaction times for each Root Zone Management process.

-Such transparency will provide factual information to assist the CSC, IRT and the Community to determine and confirm that IANA is continuing to provide non-discriminatory service to the naming community.
+Such transparency will provide factual information to assist the CSC, IRT and the Community to determine and confirm that IANA is continuing to provide non-discriminatory service to the naming community Further, by having clarity as to process, it can be confirmed that IANA staff may not be the cause of the delay in the execution of the change request.
+On other occasions due to the wide time window for completing a task, there is an opportunity for — or the perception for — certain TLD Managers to have preferential treatment and change requests completed in a matter of days, whilst other requests take much longer and yet still be in the approved time Principles

-Principles

 These are a set of guiding principles that will help define the expectation for the monitoring and reporting environment, and guide the definition of the individual criteria used for reporting and assessment of the naming-related portions of the IANA Functions:

 Attributable measures.
-Where practical, individual metrics should be reported attributing time taken to the party responsible.
+Unless clearly impractical, individual metrics should be reported attributing time taken to the party responsible.
 For example, time spent by IANA staff processing a change request should be accounted for distinctly from time spent waiting for customer action during a change request.

 Overall metrics.
-Notwithstanding the previous principle, there is value in overall metrics being reported to identify general trends associated with end-to-end processing times and processing volumes.
+In addition to the previous principle, overall metrics should be reported to identify general trends associated with end-to-end processing times and processing volumes.

 Relevance.
-There should be a distinction between metrics that should be collected to support general analysis, versus the critical metrics that are considered important to set specific thresholds for judging breaches in ICANN’s ability to provide an appropriate level of service.
+All metrics to be collected should be relevant to the validation of customer service.
+In addition some are the critical metrics that are considered important to set specific thresholds for judging breaches in ICANN’s ability to provide an appropriate level of service.

 Clear definition.
 Each metric should be sufficiently defined such that there is a commonly held understanding on what is being measured, and how an automated approach would be implemented to measure against the standard.